-But, Nepalese still travel.
-More than half of our population is middle-class (which is one of the reason why there are no revolution in a country whose government is the definition of instability) who own motor-bike rather than car.
+But, the Nepalese still travel.
+More than half of our population is middle-class (which is one of the reasons why there is no revolution in a country whose government is the definition of instability) who own motor-bike rather than a car.
 Doing double route is hampering because petrol is always walking on a thin line.
-And nobody wants to travel in a local transport!!
-But what if we had separate lanes for different sized vehicle.
-Saying all this, we are still not promoting this way of travelling in any road whatsoever.
+And nobody wants to travel on a local transport!!
+But what if we had separate lanes for the different sized vehicle.
+Saying all this, we are still not promoting this way of travelling on any road whatsoever.

 The reason for this must be to reflect some sort of character of the person in-charge but they never fail to amuse the idle state of mind.
 Tag-lines are written, painted or sticker-pasted on the rear end of a vehicle benefitting anyone who’s getting too bored out of riding.
 Many of them are cheeky one liners, sexist yet funny lines and mostly poems (something similar to haiku poetry)

 Some dream of playing for their favorite club and others dream of visiting their favorite club once in their lifetime.
 But, Nepalese colleges get a medal for pirating exactly the name, emblem and motto of football clubs such as “Liverpool” or “Chelsea.”
 Other Nepalese institutions with such names are “White-house college,” “Oxbridge College,” “Nasa College” etc.